 In addition, arts education, recreational arts, creative arts therapies, popular education and creative leadership processes can be closely related to these forms.

 The Inspiration Interdisciplinary Center for Art and Social Change (IIC-ASC) at Makerere University, Kampala, brings together experts in arts, community development and social action to dream big and advance positive social impact on society’s well-being, while giving special attention to the lives of marginalized and weak people and communities through a progressive, interdisciplinary approach.

 By moving beyond traditional approaches, the IIC-ASC utilizes an interdisciplinary model to integrate research, education, and practice, and prepare a future blend of outstanding artists and social leaders.
-The center’s programs place a strong emphasis on practical experience, mainly through internships and field work.
-In addition, it’s aim is to enable entrepreneurs and social activists to establish themselves in the areas of community development and social change.
+The center’s programs place a strong emphasis on practical experience, through internships and a practicum, on enabling entrepreneurs and social activists to start entrepreneurship in the areas of community development and social change.
 Its collaborative programs in community engagement will demonstrate the ways in which the arts provide tools that reinforce the values of a just, benevolent, inclusive and democratic society.
 We believe that our artistic and creative power can be used for good and improvement.
+We want to do all we can to support systematic inquiry and analysis in the Inspiration Interdisciplinary Center, as well as in the broader communities of the nation and world.

 The IIC-ASC thus seeks to foster an interdisci plinary and cross-cultural community of faculty and students committed to supporting and advancing research, education and collaborative initiatives related to art and social change, with a focus on the global south.